deculler/gotut/README.md

 return this dynamically allocated slice of dynamically allocated strings, providing the most natural expression of what we are up to.

-The `getword` function declares its argument to be an `interface` - this could be any type that implements the `Reader` interface, i.e., provides all the methods associated with this interface.
-The one we use here is `ReadByte`, which yields both a value and an err.
-Here we have a very simple parser that skips over all non-alphabetic characters and collects the followeing sequence alphabetic characters (what we have chosen to call a "word").
-Note that we simply form that with the append operator, `+` on strings.
-But a `byte` is not a string of length 1.
-We form a string out of it by using the type as the operator, `string(ch)`.

 Not that the return type of `getword` is `string`, not a pointer to something.
 That's not too surprising if you think of a string as a pointer to a sequence of characters, rather than the object itself.
 But in general, Go is fine with returning a value that is allocated locally